moinism/chotadb/README.md

 ##### Search records: <a name="search"></a>
 Each collections has a method `find` which can be used for searching.

-In this case, all the unread emails
+So for example we wanted to know the number of emails which are unread we'll do something like this:

 ````javascript
 Store.Emails.find({